jsmolka/blog/content/posts/horizons/index.md

 > But like a ghost in your presence, I dissipate<br>
 > I tried it all, it's all in vain<br>

-The partner is described as not having empathy.
+The partner is described as having no empathy.
 The narrator tried to rekindle their relationship, but ended up failed. _If you had empathy, you'd see I'd changed_ hints that he might be at fault, but this theory isn't explored further.

 > Sometimes, I still slip<br>
 > And start to question if<br>